 Financial instruments that potentially subject us to significant concentrations of credit risk primarily consist of trade accounts receivable.
 We perform ongoing credit evaluations of our customers' financial condition and limit the amount of credit extended when deemed appropriate.
-Two customers accounted for 15.0% and 11.1% of our accounts receivable balance, net at September 30, 2020.
-Two customers accounted for 12.9% and 10.0% of our accounts receivable balance, net at September 30, 2019.
-One customer accounted for 23.3% of our revenues for the year ended September 30, 2020.
-Two customers accounted for 20.7% and 12.3% of our revenues for the year ended September 30, 2019, and one customer accounted for 18.4% of our revenues for the year ended September 30, 2018.
+One customer accounted for 12.1% of our Accounts receivable, net balance at September 30, 2021.
+Two customers accounted for 14.8% and 10.9% of our Accounts receivable, net balance at September 30, 2020.